Scheduled MonumentsWalesSt Madoc's Church cross-incised stones

 What is St Madoc's Church cross-incised stones?

-St Madoc's Church cross-incised stones is a group of Early Medieval carved stones located in Wales, designated as a scheduled ancient monument under reference Cadw SAM GM223.
+St Madoc's Church is a site in Glamorgan, Wales containing Early Medieval cross-incised stones of archaeological significance.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM223.

 What period does St Madoc's Church cross-incised stones date from?

 St Madoc's Church cross-incised stones dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting St Madoc's Church cross-incised stones?